gustavosr98/petromiles/README.md

 Its written with [Vue](https://vuejs.org/) at the client side and [Nest](https://nestjs.com/) on the server side.
 It also integrates with [Stripe](https://stripe.com/) as its main payment provider.

+Our web app can be found at https://petromiles-frontend.herokuapp.com/ while our production API base url can be found at https://petromiles-frontend.herokuapp.com/api/v1

 ## Index

 - [Manual installation guide](#manual-installation-guide)